HimoriK/Modern-Reverse-Engineering-Docs/rant.md

   * Learn [Windows Internals](https://www.amazon.com/Windows-Kernel-Programming-Pavel-Yosifovich/dp/B0BW2X91L2/)
   * Learn how to use IDA Pro or Ghidra
   * Read RE for Beginners
-  * Find some targets you want to mess with and start poking at them, learning as you go
+  * Find some targets to test & learn from
   * Eventually, pick up some assembly '